 A typical charcuterie board consists of mainly meats and cheeses.
 But at many restaurants or house parties, it’s common that these boards include bread, fruits, nuts, condiments such as honey or mustard, pickles, and olives.

 Many of the common meats that are considered to be charcuterie include capicola, salami, and prosciutto.
 Dry-cured chorizo and mortadella are also regularly-used meats in terms of charcuterie.

-Aged cheddar or aged gouda are popular choices.
+Aged cheddar or aged gouda are also popular choices.
 So are cheeses like Parmigiano-Reggiano or gruyere.
 There should always be contrasting cheeses so each bite can have a different flavor profile to it.

 Eating charcuterie typically involves drinking some type of alcohol with it, usually wine.
 A simple reason is that it’s great for many people in one setting, whether it be a party or out at a restaurant.
 Secondly, many wines go well with it.
 Yes, that’s a really broad statement, but it’s true.

+Having said that, many people think choosing the right wine with a charcuterie board is rocket science.
+But it really isn’t.
 Salty meats such as prosciutto go well with chilled, sparkling wines.
 That is because they are low in alcohol content, high in acid, and a little sweet to balance out the saltiness.
 Sauvignon Blanc or Pinot Noir would be great choices.
 Historically, full-bodied red wines, like Merlot or Cabernet Fran, are commonly paired with charcuterie.

 Uncork a Bottle Today!

+It’s time to treat your palette to a charcuterie board with wine!
 Come on down to Cork Restaurant today to try delicious food paired with some of the best wines in Northeast Pennsylvania.
 Reserve your table today!